fabric8io/fabric8/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/example/ReadMe.md

 This folder containers various examples to help you get started using Fabric.

-* [quickstarts](/fabric/profiles/example/quickstarts) various self contained examples to get you started using Fabric
 * [camel](/fabric/profiles/example/camel) various examples for working with [Apache Camel](http://camel.apache.org/) and Fabric
 * [cxf](/fabric/profiles/example/cxf.profile) an example for working with [Apache CXF](http://cxf.apache.org/) and Fabric
 * [mq](/fabric/profiles/example/mq.profile) an example for working with [Apache ActiveMQ](http://activemq.apache.org/) and Fabric